uranusjr/snafu/README.rst

 The ``python.exe`` programs cannot be copied as-is because they require additional DLL files.
 SNAFU creates Windows shortcuts (``.lnk``) and makes them executable, so you can run them like recular commands.
+So what you get is actually ``python3.6.lnk``, not ``.exe``, but that’s good enough most of the time.

 Why the Name?